zaksabeast/PokemonRNGGuides/guides/usum/en/timeline.md

 1. In "Filters" set it to search for the Pokemon you are wanting.
     - Do not check "Safe F Only".

 2. Search using "Frame Range" to find a frame you want to land on.
 Right click on the frame and "Set as Target Frame".
+This frame will be referred to as Frame 2 from here on.
     - Any frame that shows up can be landed on with this method, so if the frame isn't a safe frame you can still use it as a target frame.

 3. Use Festival Plaza or Hau'Oli shopping mall to advance frames.
-When you are getting close to your target frame, either leave Festival Plaza or fly to the first PokeCenter (the one by the school).
+When you are getting close to Frame 2, either leave Festival Plaza or fly to the first PokeCenter (the one by the school).
-    - Ideally you'll want to be within 10,000 frames of your target frame when you're at the first PokeCenter.
+    - Ideally you'll want to be within 10,000 frames of Frame 2 when you're at the first PokeCenter.

-4. Position your character so you're standing behind the delivery man and as close to the counter as possible.
-Talk to him until you get to the Yes/No dialogue.
+4. Position your character so you're standing behind the delivery man but facing the red counter.
+Check that you have 4 NPCs while standing there.
+    - 4 NPCs are optimal, which is why your character should stand behind the delivery man.
+If you are getting 5 NPCs instead, exit and re-enter the PokeCenter.

+5. Talk to the delivery man until you get to the Yes/No dialogue.

+6. Make sure you are on a safe frame.
+With 4 NPCs this can be done by advancing frames one at a time and checking the last digit.
+    - If you are on safe frames, the last digit will repeat itself like A-B-A-B-A-B because frames will be advancing 5 each time.
+    - For an example, frames can advance with last digits being 2-7-2-7-2-7.
+(2+5=**7**, 7+5=1**2**, 12+5=1**7**, 17+5=2**2** - notice how the last digits are always 2 and 7.)

-5. Input the number of NPCs and the frame you are currently on as the starting frame in "Frame Range".
-Check "Safe F Only".
+7. Input the current frame you are on after confirming it is a safe frame into the starting frame in "Frame Range".
+Choose "Timeline Leap" and then "Calculate".

-6. Advance to a safe frame and input that as the starting frame.

-7. Choose "Timeline Leap" and then "Calculate".
-A window will pop up with the frame you will press `A` on for "Yes" to accept the Pokemon.
+    - A window will pop up with the frame you will press `A` on for "Yes" to accept the Pokemon.
+This is Frame 1.

+8. Check to make sure that your target frame (Frame 2) and timeline are correct.
+Within the window that popped up, choosing "Yes" will allow you to check that Frame 2 still has the spread you wanted.
+    - Due to how calculations are done in 3DSRNGTool, Frame 2 may or may not always have the same spread.
+Checking it before advancing to the next step is advised.
-    - If you click on "Yes" within the window you can then search for your target frame within the timeline created to make sure it is correct.
+    - If Frame 2 does not have the spread you wanted, search for your target spread within the timeline created.
+(Choose "Yes" when the window pops up.)
+        - If you did not mess with filters after finding your target frame, it will be easy to find.
+    - Right click and "Set as Target Frame" on the desired spread.
+This is now your new Frame 2.
+    - If Frame 2 is not on the timeline, then you'll have to find the new frame the spread is on.
+Choose "Frame Range" and see what frame the spread is now on and then redo the "Timeline Leap" to find the new Frame 1.

-8. Advance to the frame shown, and when you land on it, press `A` to advance the dialogue to "You received xxx!".
+9. Advance to Frame 1, and when you land on it, press `A` to advance the dialogue to "You received xxx!".
+    - Be prepared to press `A` for Frame 2 afterwards as there is about a 10 second interval in between the frames.

-9. Press `A` on your target frame to obtain the Pokemon you wanted.
+10. Press `A` on Frame 2 to obtain the Pokemon you wanted.
 Congratulations!

+//Ignore this - it's notes for UBs timeline section Menu method you can change the time interval between frame 1 and frame 2. that's the only difference Oh and X+A to unpause quit menu while you should have fingers on select and start